Sawnie Morris is an award-winning poet & recently served as the Inaugural Poet Laureate of Taos, NM (2018-2019)

 Sawnie’s poetry collection, Her, Infinite was the winner of the 2015 New Issues Press Poetry Award (judge: Major Jackson) and was released in March of 2016.
 Additional awards in 2016 include: the Ruth Stone Poetry Award (judge: Lee Upton); inclusion in BAX2016: Best American Experimental Writing, editors Charles Bernstein and Tracy Morris, (Wesleyan University Press), digital edition; and, and a feature in Poets & Writers Magazine’s “5 Over 50,” honoring 5 debut authors in 2016, (Nov/Dec issue).
 Her long poem, “Clothespins On the Line” is forthcoming in the April 2017 edition of Poetry.
 Sawnie’s poems have also been honored with the Poetry Society of America’s George Bogin Memorial Award and a New Mexico Book Award.
-Her poems have appeared in Lana Turner (Cal Bedient, editor); Pool: A Journal of Poetry (Judith Taylor, Editor); Denver Quarterly (Bin Ramke, editor); as well as The Journal (Kathy Fagan Grandinetti, Editor); Women’s Review of Books (Robin Becker, editor); Journal of Feminist Studies in Religion (Veronica Golos, editor); Taos Journal of International Poetry & Art (Cathy Strisik and Veronica Golos, editors); drunkenboat.com (Rebecca Seiferle, editor); and other magazines.
+Her poems have appeared in Lana Turner (Cal Bedient and David Lau, editors); Pool: A Journal of Poetry (Judith Taylor, Editor); Denver Quarterly (Bin Ramke, editor); as well as The Journal (Kathy Fagan Grandinetti, Editor); Women’s Review of Books (Robin Becker, editor); Journal of Feminist Studies in Religion (Veronica Golos, editor); Taos Journal of International Poetry & Art (Cathy Strisik and Veronica Golos, editors); drunkenboat.com (Rebecca Seiferle, editor); and are forthcoming in Puerto de Sol (Richard Greenfield, contributing editor) and Plume.
 She has taught poetry workshops and literature courses at the University of New Mexico’s Bachelor and Graduate Studies program, at Southern Methodist University, and through the D.H.
 Lawrence Ranch online Rananim Project.

 Sawnie teaches poetry writing workshops in Ranchos de Taos, New Mexico, at conferences across the country, online, and at other locations on request.